Frequently Asked Questions (FAQ's)

 What is Teacher Next Door?
 The Teacher Next Door Program was designed to increase home ownership among teachers and other public servants, support community development and increase access to affordable housing free from discrimination.
 The program is intended to eliminate confusion by streamlining the home loan and home buying process and by matching the individual with the best program available, based upon the specific needs of the program participant and their family.
 Your Teacher Next Door agent will help you locate the perfect home and negotiate the lowest price possible.
 Our team will handle all of the purchase, finance and closing paperwork for you.
 Top

 What programs are available?
 For home purchases, there are many different Federal, state and local programs available to teachers, including the HUD Good Neighbor Next Door Program, the State Housing Initiative Program (SHIP), Keystone Challenge Fund, USDA Rural Program and other specific programs available through HUD, FHA, VA, USDA, Fannie Mae and other local agencies.
-In addition, Teacher Next Door offers private money grants in 40 states.
-These grants are funded from our Realtor Partner’s closing proceeds and may be combined with our matrix of other nation and state specific programs, such as Arizona Home in Five, California CalPlus, Colorado FirstStep, Iowa IFA Plus Grant, Nevada NHD Home Possible, Ohio OHFA You Choice, Texas SETH 5-Star Advantage, CBC Chenoa Fund and over thirty other programs.
+In addition, Teacher Next Door offers private money GRANTS and may be combined with our matrix of other nation and state specific programs, such as Arizona Home in Five, California CalPlus, Colorado FirstStep, Iowa IFA Plus Grant, Nevada NHD Home Possible, Ohio OHFA You Choice, Texas SETH 5-Star Advantage, CBC Chenoa Fund and over thirty other programs.
 Programs vary by city and state.
 Your Certified Next Door Program Specialist will help you determine what you qualify for, and which programs may be combined.
 Top